 - A. General Performance: Aluminum-framed systems shall withstand the effects of the following performance requirements without exceeding performance criteria or failure due to defective manufacture, fabrication, installation, or other defects in construction: - 1.
 Movements of supporting structure indicated on Drawings including, but not limited to, story drift and deflection from uniformly distributed and concentrated live loads. - 2.
 Dimensional tolerances of building frame and other adjacent construction. - 3.
 Failure includes the following: - a.
 Deflection exceeding specified limits. - b.
 Thermal stresses transferring to building structure. - c.
 Framing members transferring stresses, including those caused by thermal and - d. structural movements to glazing. - e.
 Noise or vibration created by wind and by thermal and structural movements. - f.
 Loosening or weakening of fasteners, attachments, and other components. - g.
 Failure of operating units. - B. Delegated Design: Design aluminum-framed systems, including comprehensive engineering analysis by a qualified professional engineer, using performance requirements and design criteria indicated. - C. Structural Loads: - 1.
-Wind Loads: As indicated on Drawings. - 2.
-Other Design Loads: As indicated on Drawings.
+Design Loads: As indicated on Drawings. - D. Deflection of Framing Members Supporting Glass: At design load, as follows: - 1.
+Deflection Normal to Wall Plane: Limited to 1/175 of clear span for spans of up to 13 feet 6 inches and to 1/240 of clear span plus 1/4 inch for spans greater than 13 feet 6 inches. - 2.
+Deflection Parallel to Glazing Plane: Limited to amount not exceeding that which reduces glazing bite to less than 75 percent of design dimension and that which reduces edge clearance between framing members and glazing or other fixed components to less than 1/8 inch.